marka2/ics491passwordbank/README.md

 # Password-Website Bank
 ##### Created by: Mark Arakaki, Jesus Gonzalez, Blake Larson, & Hendricks Hicks

+## Setup: <br />
+1. Copy or clone repo files to your localhost <br />
+2. Open an IDE, preferrably NetBeans (Please note that Apache Tomcat 8.0 or newer will need to be setup)<br />
+3. Open project (ics491-passBank) <br />
+4. You will need to add libraries to the project, so extend the project and right-click the library tab and add libraries. <br />
+5. Add: Java EE Web 7 API Library, JSF 2.2, Java DB Driver <br />
+6. Run the program and enjoy! <br />

 ## Description: <br />
 This is the website password bank application for ICS 491 at the University of Hawaii at Manoa.
 Using Java, we are developing an all in one user-friendly password storage, where people can login with dual authentication (password and security questions). <br />